Our Pages

 The difference, compared to before, was remarkable.
 It was not a slight or subtle change; it was an obvious and major change from a bounding pulse to a settled one.
 His pulse had changed from a hard, striking ‘beat’ to a soft, pliable ‘boom’.

 I am perfectly willing to accept that this reaction was entirely psychosomatic, that the suggestion of benefit, the ritual of taking the herbs, in fact the entire process, led him to believe the herb would work and so therefore it did.
-I have no problem with that, in fact if that is all it boils down to then that is just super; go the power of the mind!
+I have no problem with that, in fact if that is all it boils down to then 'go the power of the mind!'
 Extensive similar experiences with a wide range of people, especially very small children, even animals, makes me think there is a lot more to it than that, that in fact there is this unfathomable but profoundly real ‘intelligence’ that permeates every cell of our bodies and brains…

 Regardless, it is what happened next that serves to illustrate the point of the story.

-David visibly relaxed.
-His whole demeanour and expression changed profoundly.
-As he felt his own pulse and confirmed to himself what he already felt happening in his body his broad face began to smile for the first time.
+David visibly relaxed and his whole demeanour and expression changed.
+As he felt his own pulse and confirmed to himself what he already felt happening in his body his face began to smile for the first time.
 I don’t think he had ever formed a therapeutic relationship in a positive way with any of the many medications that he had used in the past.
 I doubt he realised it at the time but now, for the first time, he could begin to have faith in something that was not based on what ‘should’ happen, but what did happen, what he himself experienced.

 We went on to do some good work together, plenty of nervines, some good chats about letting go and relaxation, about facing your fears.
-David has gone on to become a remarkably confident and personable young man.
 The first Christchurch earthquake last September destroyed his home so he has now moved across town but we still have occasional contact and I know he continues to do well.

 I saw those patients ‘pro bono’, without charge, in those aftershock weeks, and with each one I took their pulse, (and got them to feel it too).
 Gave them a dropperfull (or two) of a relaxing herbal formula, and listened and watched, as one after another, their faces took back their colour, their shoulders dropped, their breathing deepened, and their pulses softened, opened, and relaxed.

-And to watch that little moment when they feel that gentle letting go, and confirm it in the palpable change at their wrist, when their eyes open wide, not with fear, but with a sense that there still is some magic in the world, and that nature can be kind as well as cruel, it was wonderful.
+And to watch that little moment when they feel that gentle letting go, and confirm it in the palpable change at their wrist, when their eyes open wide, not with fear, but with a sense that there still is some magic in the world, and that nature can be kind as well as cruel -- wonderful.

 TOP | HERBS A-Z LIST